-- Perform research, development and implementation of new and existing algorithms, systems and tools that will improve the security and reliability of computing systems, including networking components and equipment, mobile smartphones, Internet of Things (IoT) devices and cloud computing systems.
+- Perform research, development and implementation of new and existing algorithms, systems and tools that will improve the security and reliability of computing systems, including novel hardware/software architectures for security, mobile smartphones, Trusted Computing technologies and Internet of Things (IoT) devices.

 - Work in a collaborative environment advising junior graduate students, organizing research meetings and managing research projects.

 - Author peer-reviewed scientific articles and contribute to grant proposals.